-Water Filter Assembly (Located below galley sink)
+Filtered Water Faucet/Ice Maker Filter Assembly (Located below galley sink)

-• Twist the filter cartridge counter-clockwise (left) about a quarter-turn and pull it down and out of the filter socket.
+Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket.

 NOTE: The water filter head has a built-in bypass.
 No separate diverter plug is needed.